 Season: The best time of year for a pedal around the Cabot Trail is between June and October.
 However, East Coast weather can be notoriously ornery year-round, so come prepared for rain drops and try to leave yourself enough time for a couple of off-the-saddle rain days.
 Four-wheeled traffic will be heaviest during the months of July and August.
 September has much less vehicle traffic and can provide bluebird skies as sunny as the Disney channel.

 Where to ride: Cyclists arriving in Baddeck face a dilemma: cycle the loop clockwise or counter-clockwise?
 Although the Smokey and North Mountain climbs are somewhat easier when tackled in the clockwise direction, many cyclists prefer to ride in the other direction as this puts you closer to the ocean mist.
 But in either direction, you’re sure to be blown away by the torn-from-a-postcard scenery.
 Surprisingly, there are no bicycle shops along the route, so make sure to come prepared with parts and tools.
+(Update: In 2012, Vélo Max opened up.
+It’s described by owner Andre Brison as a “cycling dépanneur” and has the means to keep riders rolling along.)

 A jaw-dropping side-trip is to Bay St. Lawrence and Meat Cove in the far north.
 When you cycle past the swales of verdant grass and rugged coastline resembling the Scottish Highlands you’ll understand why Condé Nast Traveler called Cape Breton the most beautiful island in the world.
 Another highly recommended detour is White Point north of Neils Harbour.
 With an end-of-the-world feeling and outlandish scenery, the sun-warmed rocky outcrops are an idyllic lunch spot.